PlanktoScope/PlanktoScope/docs/beginner_mode.md

 ![Optic configuration](ui_guide/optic_expert.webp)

 In the Optic Characterization block, you can control to turn the light on or not.
-You also have to choose the optics in use in the machine.
+You also have to choose the optics used in the machine.

 !!! warning
     The selected lens is set as default but it can be changed as you wish.